awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-organization-setup.md

 To set up Change Manager for use with an organization, perform the following task in the Quick Setup area of the Systems Manager console\.

-Note that you repeat this task for each job function you want to create for your organization\.
+You repeat this task for each job function you want to create for your organization\.
 Each job function you create can have permissions for a different set of organizational units\.

 **To set up an organization for Change Manager in the Organizations management account**